Internet connectivity: Africa requires $100b to achieve access by 2030

 “We need to leverage our strengths and expertise.
 Governments can help with policies enabling new technologies, new business models and investment.
 The right policies will, in turn, provide the private sector with the incentives to build out infrastructure and explore new technologies and applications that will drive demand.”

-However, an information and communications technology, ICT expert, Prof. Ndubuisi Ekekwe, has proffered a solution.
-According to Ekekwe, the situation may remain the same even beyonf 2030 if the continent, particularly countries like Nigeria, continues with fibre connectivity for broadband access.
-Ekekwe believes that forward looking countries rely mainly on Satellite broadband Communication because its numerous advantages above fibre cable system.
+However, information and communications technology, ICT expert, Prof. Ndubuisi Ekekwe, has proffered a solution.
+According to Ekekwe, the situation may remain the same even beyond 2030 if the continent, particularly countries like Nigeria, continues with fibre connectivity for broadband access.
+Ekekwe believes that forward-looking countries rely mainly on Satellite broadband Communication because of its numerous advantages above fibre cable system.

-Ekekwe said: “It’s possible that phones will become satellite based maybe in the next four years.
-This means that right on the phone, one can have a decoder, the kind of a system that can decode satellite signals so that right here one can connect to internet and go onto the web.
+Ekekwe said: “It’s possible that phones will become satellite-based maybe in the next four years.
+This means that right on the phone, one can have a decoder, the kind of a system that can decode satellite signals so that right here one can connect to the internet and go onto the web.

 “So we shouldn’t be looking at connectivity from laying fibre optic cable.
 Satellite is the fastest way to break the barriers,” Ekekwe added.